ArchipelagoMW/Archipelago/worlds/bk_sudoku/docs/setup_en.md

 ## General Concept

-This is a universal client, it can connect to any multiworld slot, and lets you play some sudoku to unlock random hints.
+This is a client that can connect to any multiworld slot, and lets you play Sudoku to unlock random hints for that slot's locations.

 ## Installation Procedures

-Download latest release on [BK Sudoku Releases](https://github.com/Jarno458/sudoku/releases).
-Download and extract the Bk_Sudoku.zip file.
+Go to the latest release on [BK Sudoku Releases](https://github.com/Jarno458/sudoku/releases).
+Download and extract the `Bk_Sudoku.zip` file.

 ## Joining a MultiWorld Game

 1. Run Bk_Sudoku.exe
 2. Enter the name of the slot you wish to connect to
-3. Enter the server url & port
+3. Enter the server url & port number
 4. Press connect
 5. Choose difficulty
 6. Try to solve the Sudoku